d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 ## Define the Model

+When we implemented linear regression from scratch
+(in :num_ref`sec_linear_scratch`),
-When we implemented linear regression from scratch (in :num_ref`sec_linear_scratch`), we defined our model parameters explicitly and coded up the calculations to produce output using basic linear algebra operations.
+we defined our model parameters explicitly and coded up the calculations to produce output using basic linear algebra operations.
 You *should* know how to do this.
-But once your models get more complex, and once you have to do this every day, you will be glad for the assistance.
+But once your models get more complex, and once you have to do this nearly every day, you will be glad for the assistance.
+The situation is similar to coding up your own blog from scratch.
+Doing it once or twice is rewarding and instructive, but you would be a lousy web developer if every time you needed a blog you spent a month reinventing the weel.

 For standard operations, we can use Gluon's predefined layers, which allow us to focus especially on the layers used to construct the model rather than having to focus on the implementation.
 To define a linear model, we first import the `nn` module, which defines a large number of neural network layers (note that "nn" is an abbreviation for neural networks).
-We will first define a model variable `net`, which is a `Sequential` instance.
+We will first define a model variable `net`, which will refer to an instance of the `Sequential` class.
-In Gluon, a `Sequential` instance can be regarded as a container that concatenates the various layers in sequence.
+In Gluon, `Sequential` defines a container for several layers that will be chained together.
-When input data is given, each layer in the container will be calculated in order, and the output of one layer will be the input of the next layer.
+Given input data, a `Sequential` passes it through the first layer, in turn passing the output as the second layer's input and so forth.
-In this example, our model consists of only one layer, so we do not really need `Sequential`.
+In the following example, our model consists of only one layer, so we do not really need `Sequential`.
-But since nearly all of our future models will involve multiple layers, let's get into the habit early.
+But since nearly all of our future models will involve multiple layers, we will use it anyway just to familiarize you with the most standard workflow.

 ```{.python .input  n=5}
 from mxnet.gluon import nn
 net = nn.Sequential()
 ```

-Recall the architecture of a single layer network.
+Recall the architecture of a single-layer network.
 The layer is said to be *fully-connected* because each of its inputs are connected to each of its outputs by means of a matrix-vector multiplication.